open-data/opengov/docs/drupal9testing.md

   </li>

   <li>
-    <h3>Media Files - In the "Add Media" option under "Content" and "Media" tabs, you should be able to:</h3>
+    <h3>Media Files - In the "Content" tab, by navigating through the "Media" and "Add Media" tabs, you should be able to:</h3>
     <ul>
       <li>
       - [ ]